matinraayai/Luthier/docs/LiftingKD.md

 The `AsmPrinter` first emits this value from the resource info into an `llvm::MCSymbol` before using the symbol value to populate the `group_segment_fixed_size` field.

+## kernarg_size
+The size of the kernel argument is deduced by the number of explicit arguments and implicit arguments of the kernel function:
+- Explicit argument sizes are calculated directly from the kernel's IR function prototype.
+- Implicit arguments are mainly controlled by IR attributes.
+Emission of the implicit args differ between code object V4 and V5.
+In COV5 since the implicit arg entries are at fixed offsets, the compiler might end up asking for more implicit argument range than in needs to.

+On targets that support preloading kernel arguments into user SGPRs, some implicit arguments might end up being added to the kernel's function prototype and marked with the attributes `"amdgpu-hidden-argument"` or `"inreg"`.
+Some alignments from the target's data layout is also considered for aligning the arguments.
+The total kernel argument size is aligned to 8 bytes for AMDHSA and 4 bytes for other targets.

+###